ziotom78/HPixLib/doc/source/introduction.rst

   HEALPix only reads and write binary tables).
 Moreover, there is no standard facility for a program using HEALPix to find and link the Healpix library (i.e. no support for pkg-config).

+* No facilities to draw maps are provided in the C/C++ library.
+(A shortcut is to can use the standalone programs map2tga or map2gif to create a file which you then read back in your program.)

 Purpose of HPixLib with respect to Healpix
 ------------------------------------------